Rethinking Noisy Label Learning in Real-world Annotation Scenarios from the Noise-type Perspective: Experiments

 \subsection{Experimental results}

 Table~\ref{tab:res_main} shows the evaluation results on the CIFAR-N dataset.
-We take the results of other baselines from the leaderboard of CIFAR-N. From the table, we observe: 1) \method\ achieves the best average performance on all CIFAR-N datasets.
+We take the results of other baselines from the leaderboard~\footnote{\url{http://competition.noisylabels.com/}} of CIFAR-N. From the table, we observe: 1) \method\ achieves the best average performance on all CIFAR-N datasets.
 Notably, \method\ has surpassed the state-of-the-art (SOTA) results on the rand1, rand2, and rand3 datasets.
 This demonstrates the effectiveness of our approach for addressing the noisy label learning problem in real annotation scenarios.
 2) \method\ performs better on datasets with fewer classes, namely CIFAR-10N, as it can effectively construct prototype vectors for each category on these datasets.
 Oppositely, the generated class-prototype vectors on datasets with more categories (CIFAR-100N) are difficult to distinguish.
-We will discuss this phenomenon in the further experiments (See Sec.~\ref{sec:proto_visual} and Sec.~\ref{sec:label_correct}).
+We will discuss this phenomenon in the further experiments (See the last two experiments).
+3) Sample selection-based methods, including Divide-Mix, PES-semi, and our proposed method \method\ all achieve relatively high performance, highlighting the importance of dividing the noisy dataset into confident dataset and unconfident dataset in noisy label learning.